An employer’s support toolkit for people with chronic health conditions and pain

 Hear in her own words how she went on to get a job for the first time in her life, and feels more confident in her ability to manage her pain.

-A note about our psychosocial support programme for those living with chronic conditions and pain
+A note about the psychosocial support we offered those living with chronic conditions and pain

-The main referral route for adult clients accessing the programme is their GP, and to be eligible for support, they need to be out of work and not currently seeking employment.
+The main referral route for adult clients accessing the programme was their GP, and to be eligible for support, they needed to be out of work and not seeking employment.

-All the aspects of life having a potential impact on clients feeling able to work, or look for work, are addressed, no matter how long clients have been away from employment.
+All aspects of life having a potential impact on clients feeling able to work were addressed, no matter how long clients were away from employment.
+See Sumi’s story below to understand more about the intervention.

 What is chronic pain?